GIGABOOST.AI

 The market has shifted from "capital scarcity" to "alignment scarcity."
 Investors are specialized, mandates are narrow, and "generalist" funds are increasingly rare.
 If you don't know an investor's 25 fit factors before you enter the room, you aren't fundraising; you are gambling with your runway.

-Most founders believe that if an investor's LinkedIn says "Seed & Series A," they are a viable target.
-In reality, that is about as specific as saying you enjoy "food."
-Underneath that broad label are layers of fund lifecycles, LP restrictions, and "ghost" mandates.
+Most founders mistake a broad LinkedIn label like "Seed & Series A" for a viable mandate — in reality, that label is about as specific as saying you enjoy "food."
+Underneath that broad label are layers of fund lifecycles, LP restrictions, and "ghost" mandates that are invisible without the right screening tools.

 The Problem of "Zombie" Mandates